Working with Partners to Restore Coastal Habitat

 The actions we take today will impact the condition of Hawai'i’s reefs and fisheries…in our own lifetimes and long into the future.

-- At Ka'ūpūlehu, Polanui, Puakō, and in East Maui, we are working to reduce the flow of land-based pollution that threaten the health of reefs, while promoting pono fishing practices that sustain Hawaiʻi’s unique culture and marine life.
+- At Ka'ūpūlehu, Polanui, Puakō, and East Maui, we are working to reduce the flow of land-based pollution that threatens the health of reefs, and promoting pono fishing practices that sustain Hawaiʻi’s unique culture and marine life.

 - At Kīholo Preserve, we are revitalizing an ancient fishpond to provide habitat for juvenile fish species and invertebrates and rejuvenate traditional aquaculture practices.

-Increasing evidence shows that these locally-based collaborative efforts improve management and enhance sustainability.
+Increasing evidence shows that these locally-based collaborative efforts improve coastal health and sustainability.
 Here in Hawaiʻi, they are also helping to perpetuate Hawaiian culture and increase local food security.
-That's why we support the efforts of dozens of community groups working to restore coral reefs and fisheries and ancient fishponds through peer learning networks.
+That's why we also support dozens of community groups working to restore coral reefs, fisheries, ancient fishponds, and anchialine pools across the islands through local peer learning networks where we share knowledge, experiences, and strategies to enhance each other’s restoration and management.